 - Second grade reads all text independently. - First grade will have text read to them first and second nine weeks.
-They will read independently third and fourth nine weeks. - Kindergarten will have all text read to them all year.
+Students will read tests independently with teacher assistance and support in third nine weeks.
+Tests will be read independently by students in fourth nine weeks. - Kindergarten will have all text read to them all year.